 Option R&S ZVA-B18, Removable Hard Disk, replaces the internal hard disk by a removable compact flash card.
-The option is mounted on the right of the NAVIGATION and SUPPORT keypads.
-The compact flash card can then be inserted at the front panel of the instrument.
+The compact flash card can be inserted at the front panel of the instrument.
 To ensure failure-free operation, avoid placing external cables close to the compact flash card.